wobkenh/simplematcomponents/projects/simplemattable/readme.md

 SimpleMatTable is an abstraction of MatTable from the @angular/material dependency.
 It allows you to quickly and in a typesafe way define simple tables.
 This is perfect if you just want to display some data in a table and do not need full control over the table HTML.

-Instead of copy/pasting the html for each column, you can describe the columns in a declarative way via Typescript code.
+Instead of copy/pasting the HTML for each column, you can describe the columns in a declarative way via Typescript code.

 ### Prerequisites